anjali9156/Portfolio/README.md

 # Portfolio

 Welcome to my personal portfolio repository!
-This project showcases my skills, projects, and achievements in the field of [Data Analyst].
+This project showcases my skills, projects, and achievements in the field of Data Analytics.
 The portfolio website provides an interactive and visually appealing platform to present my work and connect with potential collaborators and employers.

 ## Table of Contents
 - [Introduction](#introduction)